 logical(1).
 If

-, return the bootstrap matrix of ALE y values.
-IfFALSE
+TRUE, return the bootstrap matrix of ALE y values.
+IfFALSE(default) return NULL for theboot_ale_yelement of the return value.- .bins

 list of functions.
 Custom functions for normalizing ALE y for statistics.
 It is usually a list(1), but for categorical y, there is a distinct function for each y category.
 If provided, ale_y_norm_funs saves some time since it is usually the same for all all variables throughout one call to